8 Min Read

 Unlimited video visits and follow-ups

 Getting your cat to do anything you want them to do can be difficult.
 Cats are known for being independent, so asking them to take a pill can be a daunting task.
-Most people hope they won't have to ask their cat to do anything they don't want to do, including taking a pill.
+Most people hope they won't have to ask their cat to do anything they don't want to do, including taking a pill, but knowing how to give cats pills is a crucial part of pet ownership.

-There are many ways to give your cat a pill, but it's important to discuss administering pills with your vet.
+There are many ways to give your cat a pill, but it's important to discuss pill safety and administration with your vet.
 For example, certain pills shouldn't be mixed with food or crushed up.
-Knowing how you can administer medication can make the process a little easier to find the best way to give your cat a pill with less hassle.
+Knowing how you can administer medication can make the process easier for you and your pet.

 - How To Give Your Cat A Pill: Alternative Options